icy/geany.filedefs/README.md

 ## License

-  This theme is based on some sources.
-Unfortunately I couldn't recall any original authors.
-Publishing this theme on Github may help me to find them.
+  I don't know the original license; I publish the source under a GPL-2.
-  Please let me know if you have any useful information.
-And please accept my advance appologies for missing information.
+  You can use this theme for your personal work, but you shhould not use it for any commercial purposes.

-  Because I don't know exactly the original license (though it seems to be an GPL-2), I would provide this source under GPL-2.
-You can use this theme for your personal work, but you can't use it for any commercial purposes.
+  If you have any information about the original author and/or license, please let me know, and please accept my appologies.